Try these tapping techniques to ease anxiety

 The tapping points

-Karate chop (KC) – On the outer edge of your hand, on the opposite side from your thumb.
+Side of hand (SH) – On the outer edge of your hand, on the opposite side from your thumb.
 Use four fingers to tap.

 Head (TH) – The crown of your head, in the centre.
 Use four fingers on both hands to tap.